octokit/plugin-rest-endpoint-methods.js/docs/actions/getActionsCacheList.md

 # List GitHub Actions caches for a repository

 Lists the GitHub Actions caches for a repository.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.
-GitHub Apps must have the `actions:read` permission to use this endpoint.

 ```js
 octokit.rest.actions.getActionsCacheList({